Luk3210/Scamblocker/README.md

 Note: I would put it on the Google store but I don't want to spend money on it just for no one to use it so if you do end up using it please fill out this form: https://forms.gle/fP2mt3K2gyfqpaiE8

 Made in collaboration with https://github.com/dtar-github

+MAKE SURE IT IS ALWAYS UP TO DATE